web3bio/ensnode/apps/ensrainbow/README.md

 ## Getting the Rainbow Tables

-Our copies of the rainbow tables (6.37 GB) are stored in a public bucket.
+Our copies of the original ENS rainbow tables (6.37 GB) are stored in a public bucket.
 To download them:

-1. Download the rainbow tables and verify checksum:
+1. Download the original ENS rainbow tables and verify checksum:

 ```bash
 # Download files
 wget https://bucket.ensrainbow.io/ens_names.sql.gz